mathieu-portfolio/Peglin/README.md

 - Open the project in **Unity Editor**.

 ### **Play the Game**
-- Click **Play** in Unity to start testing the alchemy system.
-- You can play the release version in `bin/Peglin.exe`
+You can play the release version in `bin/Peglin.exe`